Parathyroid hormone 1 receptor

 Parathyroid hormone/parathyroid hormone-related peptide receptor, also known as parathyroid hormone 1 receptor (PTH1R), is a protein that in humans is encoded by the PTH1R gene.
 PTH1R functions as a receptor for parathyroid hormone (PTH) and for parathyroid hormone-related protein (PTHrP), also called parathyroid hormone-like hormone (PTHLH).

 Function

 This "classical" PTH receptor is expressed in high levels in bone and kidney and regulates calcium ion homeostasis through activation of adenylate cyclase and phospholipase C. In bone, it is expressed on the surface of osteoblasts.
 When the receptor is activated through PTH binding, osteoblasts express RANKL (Receptor Activator of Nuclear Factor kB Ligand), which binds to RANK (Receptor Activator of Nuclear Factor kB) on osteoclasts.
 This turns on osteoclasts to ultimately increase the resorption rate.

 Mechanism

 It is a member of the secretin family of G protein-coupled receptors.
-The activity of this receptor is mediated by Gs G proteins, which activate adenylyl cyclase.
+The activity of this receptor is mediated by Gs protein, which activates adenylyl cyclase.
 Besides this, they also activate the phosphatidylinositol-calcium second messenger system.